twollnik/YETI/README.rst

 We include Python unit tests to test most of the YETI code.
 If you modified the code and want to see if it still works, you may want to execute the tests.
-Note that the tests are also run on our test server automatically every time you push to the GitHub repository.
+Note that the tests are also run on our test server (`Travis CI <https://travis-ci.com/twollnik/YETI/>`_)automatically every time someone pushes to the GitHub repository.

 Execute the tests by running ``make test`` on the command line from the repository root directory.
 Note that `GNU Make <https://www.gnu.org/software/make/>`_ needs to be installed on your computer for this to work.
 If you don't have GNU Make installed, you can run the tests with ``python -m unittest tests/*/test*.py tests/test*.py``.